-During 2013, 659 measurements were performed and reported to monitor NPDES and state discharge permit compliance.
+During 2014, 535 measurements were performed and reported to monitor NPDES and state discharge permit compliance.
 Table 5-12 provides the permit required monitoring parameters and limits for the BH outfalls.
-There was one total non-compliance during 2013 resulting in a 99.8 percent site compliance performance level.
-The permit non-compliance involved failure to provide a valid annual brine line integrity test report for outfall 001.
-The test performed and reported was later invalidated when a routine QA/QC review found the field was not correctly performed versus the test plan.
-The occurrence was documented to EPA and the subsequent 2014 test verified continued pipeline integrity, which, however, could not remove the invalidated test noncompliance for 2013.
+There were two total non-compliances during 2014 resulting in a 99.6 percent site compliance performance level.
+The permit non-compliances involved failure to provide two valid monthly measurements of salinity at the 008 stormwater outfall when the new permit became effective and changed the monitoring frequency from quarterly to monthly.
+With the advent of the new permit the salinity limitation reverted to report only therefore no numeric excursion was involved.

-Water discharges at BH are regulated and enforced through the EPA NPDES permit program and the similar RCT discharge permit program (Rule 8).
+Water discharges at BH are regulated and enforced through the EPA NPDES permit program and the similar RRC discharge permit program (Rule 8).
 The discharges at the site involve brine to the Gulf of Mexico, hydroclone blow down into the ICW, effluent from the sewage treatment plant, and stormwater from well pads and pump pads.
 There were no discharges during 2013 f0rom the hydroclone blow down system.